digitalbazaar/vc-playground-docs/playground/oid4.md

 [creating an exchange from VC API Exchanges](https://w3c-ccg.github.io/vc-api/#create-exchange) to provide this capability.

 First, setup an HTTP endpoint to accept a POST request.
-That endpoint will currently receive a payload similar to the following when an issue request is
+This endpoint can be zcap- or oauth-protected if desired; the appropriate authorization tokens or credentials must be provided to the playground for integration.
+This endpoint will receive a payload similar to the following when an issue request is made:
-made:

 ```js
 {